tarwn/lessthandot-hugo/blogs/content/posts/2011-06-05-finding-duplicates-interesting-twist.md

 select Distinct DupID from Candidates where DupID not IN (select ID from Candidates)

 ```
-Well, even the above solution is not quite right as now it doesn&#8217;t delete all duplicates.
+Well, even the above solution is not quite right as now it doesn't delete all duplicates.

 After some more discussion in the mentioned thread and with the help of Peter Larsson, here is the solution that seems to work for the problem: